CAAPIM/Releases/README.md

 #### ProGuard Compatibility
 The Mobile SDK for Android is now compatible with ProGuard, the open source tool that makes Android and Java apps smaller and faster.

-### Deprecation Notices
-- The Samsung Pass SDK for Android is no longer supported for fingerprint recognition.
-Instead, use the [Fingerprint Session Lock/Unlock](http://mas.ca.com/docs/android/latest/guides/#fingerprint-sessions-lock) feature.

 ### Product Compatibility

 | CA Mobile API Gateway | CA API Management OAuth Toolkit | CA API Gateway | Mobile SDK for CA Mobile API Gateway |